Zikov-z/Area-79-Alpha/README.md

      6 - Clearance 5
    - Unlock more Roles!
-     Unlocking more roles permit you
+     Unlocking more roles grants you
-     being access to more teams!
+     access to more teams!